-There is an alternative to the concentric polygons in Figure 17.
-We have already noted the stepped curve for the linear measurement of azimuth, so it is likely they would have sought a similar curve for the measurement of time.
-On a latitude of 35° the rising sun at the solstices would be 36° (time) apart and approximately +/- 30° from due east135.
-On the stepped curve for azimuth, the sun would be 12 (30/2.5) cubits north or south of due east and for that same N/S distance to suspend 18° (time), the distance along the east/west line would be 36.9 cubits.136 Rounding down to 36 cubits and, assuming 2° per cubit, would indicate a time difference of 18° between an equinox and a solstice.
+174On a latitude of 35° and an obliquity of 23.8°, the sun at the solstices would rise 29.5° north or south of the east/west line and would take 90 +/-18° (time) to reach the meridian.
+The ratio of the longest to the shortest day would 108/72 or 3/2, an ancient Babylonian norm.

+would be 36.9 cubits.175 Rounding down to 36 cubits and, assuming 2° per cubit, would indicate a time difference of 18° between an equinox and a solstice.
 It would be a simple matter to increase the dimensions of the stepped curve by 25% and rotate it so that the long axis lay due east/west.
 With each east/west cubit equalling 2° time, the furthest point would be 45 cubits from the centre, corresponding to 90° of time to the meridian at the equinoxes (Figure 19).
 The section of the time curve between solstice and equinox is sensibly linear, lying between +/-12, 36 and 0,45 and resembles the hypotenuse of a 3,4,5 triangle, scaled up by a factor of 3.

-There would be near linear relationships between declination, rising time and rising azimuth and also the cubit measures of rising time (at 2.0°) and rising azimuth (at 2.5°) It would exploit the linear relationship between rising azimuth and time to the meridian by using both of the two ancient norms for the ratio of degrees per cubit.137 Table 22 demonstrates how closely the results of such a 'ready reckoner' would match modern calculations.
+There would be near linear relationships between declination, rising time and rising azimuth and also the cubit measures of rising time (at 2.0°) and rising azimuth (at 2.5°) It would exploit the linear relationship between rising azimuth and time to the meridian by using both of the two ancient norms for the ratio of degrees per cubit.176 Table 22 demonstrates how closely the results of such a 'ready reckoner' would match modern calculations.